viviandotdev/ObsidianVault/30 Notes/Self experimentation.md

 ---
 created: 2025-07-17 18:13
-modified: 2025-07-17T18:16:46-04:00
+modified: 2025-07-17T18:18:16-04:00
 ---
+type:: #note/concept
 tags:: [[life]]
 ## Self experimentation

 Life is about change and **figuring out how you can change for the better,**

-Change is achieved through self-experimentation, where you discover what works for you
+One way to change is through self-experimentation, where you discover what works for you and what doesn't

 **Potential Framework, System, or Solution**